annotation/text-fabric/tf/docs/about/tests.md

 that are being used in search deserve thorough unit testing.

-There are quite a few of them, they describe refined but abstract relations between nodes and the slots they are linked to, and they are optimized for performance, which make their implementation error-prone.
+There are quite a few of them, they describe refined but abstract relations between nodes and the slots they are linked to, and they are optimised for performance, which make their implementation error-prone.

 For every relationship we test whether it holds or holds not between a bunch